gauravkunwar/tasman/README.md

 # tasman-salinity

-College project.
+This is a college project developed for a client.

-Displays variation in conductivity, depth and temperature across Tasman Sea.
+It exhibits the variation in conductivity, depth and temperature across the Tasman Sea using interactive graphs.

-Has interactive graphs.
+Whole database can be updated using a single csv file.

 Uses:

 Python3
 Django
 ChartJS
+Bootstraps